-The below video begins with a brief, illustrated explanation of the problems ML-1 was designed to address and alleviate.
+The below promotional video used mockups to illustrate what the completed system might look like.
+It begins with a brief, illustrated explanation of the problems ML-1 was designed to address and alleviate.
 It makes a persuasive case that will inevitably beg the question – why was this nascent program halted so early in its development.

 ML-1 could be packed into four transport packages – a trailer carrying two connected skids for the reactor and the complete heat conversion system, a shipping box for the control room, and two others for cabling, auxiliary gas storage and handling equipment and miscellaneous tools and critical supplies.

 The two major containers were required to weigh <= 15 tons each while the four additional containers each could weigh between three and four tons.
 The complete system weight would be about 38 tons.
 The systems were designed to fit into any of the Army’s transport systems including C-130 aircraft, standard Army trucks, and rail.